Family Game Night (game show): Ratuki Go-Round

 A variation on Ratuki, this game involves a relay race to get rid of twenty cards, with values from 1 to 4 on it, and the final 20th card with a value of 5 on it (displayed by different types of pictures) by placing them on a center spinner initially holding five cards with values from 1 to 5 on them.
 Players can only place a card that is either one number higher or lower than the previous card that was placed.
+If a family member placed a 5 card, the other team froze for 10 seconds.
 The final card with a value of 5 cannot be placed down until all the other cards are gone.
-Breaking the rules causes the offender to freeze for 10 seconds.
+Breaking the rules causes the opponents to automatically win the game.
 The first family to place all their cards wins.

 Midway through the season, the rules were adjusted.
-If the family placed the wrong card, their opponents automatically won the game.
-In addition, regular 5s were added to the team's decks.
-If they placed a 5 card, their opponents froze for 10 seconds.
+If a player placed an incorrect card, the entire team froze for 10 seconds.
+In addition, regular 5s were removed from the team's decks.
 The final 5, however, must still be played last to win.

-Note: In production order, the format with the regular 5's was actually first, before the change was made to remove them and the wrong card rule a few episodes later.